NOTICE OF PRIVACY PRACTICES

 - the disclosure is made to medical personnel in a medical emergency or to qualified personnel for research, audit or program evaluation purposes; or

-- you threaten to commit a crime either at the drug abuse or alcohol program or against any person who works for our drug abuse or alcohol programs.
+- you commit or threaten to commit a crime either at the drug abuse or alcohol program or against any person who works for our drug abuse or alcohol programs.

 A violation by us of the federal law and regulations governing drug or alcohol abuse is a crime.
 Suspected violations may be reported to the Unites States Attorney in the district where the violation occurs.